 Timeline: Uber's Terrible Year Just Keeps Getting Worse

-Uber's driverless cabs began picking people up in Arizona in February, after their doomed-to-fail attempt at a pilot test in San Francisco.
+Uber's driverless cabs began picking people up in Arizona in February, after its attempt at a pilot test in San Francisco.
 Now, one of these cars has been in an accident, and that's just the tip of the iceberg.

 The pilot, and issues stemming from it, are just the start of a terrible year for Uber.
 Here's a quick timeline of their troubles, with the major events bolded.

 - Uber's San Francisco pilot starts.